 For retirees, finding a state with a lower score may be a necessity.
 It allows your retirement savings to go further and makes luxuries easier to squeeze into your budget.

 Indiana’s overall cost of living score is 89.5 making it one of the most affordable states in the nation.
 Plus, Indiana really stands out in a critical area: housing.
 The Hoosier State’s housing score is a surprisingly low 75.2.
-Which means it costs significantly less in Indiana to buy a home in comparison to the national average.
+This means it costs significantly less in Indiana to buy a home in comparison to the national average.

 The average home value in Indiana sits at $158,690.
 That’s $90,167 lower than the national average, which comes in at $248,857.
 While some may worry that lower home values mean there are problems with housing quality in Indiana.
 That isn’t how that works, generally.
 Since the cost of living is lower.
 Many properties are just more affordable overall.
 For example, if there were two carbon-copy properties.
 One in Indiana and one it a state with a higher cost of living.
 The Indiana one would just cost less, even though it is exactly the same as the other house.

 Indiana also scores well in other categories.
 For groceries, utilities, transportation, and healthcare.
-The cost of living scores in Indiana are all below 100.
+The cost of living scores in Indiana is all below 100.
 That means it is less expensive than the national average across the board, essentially.

 Tax rates are something every retiree needs to consider.
 Whether you only have a modest retirement fund or an ample sum available for your golden years.
 Taxes always take a bite out of that cash.
 When a state has higher tax rates.
 More of your retirement fund goes toward handling that burden.
 That means you’ll have less to spend on housing, groceries, entertainment, and everything else.